-In the municipality, there is a Political Management Team (PMT), which consists of the Mayor, Speaker and Chief Whip, which sits every week to discuss Council matters.
+In the municipality, there is Political Management Team (PMT), which consists of the Mayor, Speaker and Chief Whip, which sits on a weekly basis to discuss Council matters.
 Council takes resolutions on all service delivery and community development matters, as well as adopts or approves policy documents and matters that may be delegated as stipulated in section 160(2) of the Constitution, 1996 as amended.